sanskrit/raw_etexts_english/blogs/manasataramgini/2006-06-19_in-the-midst-of-the-rakshasas.md

 +++
-title = "In the midst of thexa0rAkShasas"
+title = "In the midst of the rAkShasas"

 +++
 Having set the spot for the rendezvous with the svastrI, and having made